Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Introduction

 \begin{enumerate}

 \item

 In real-world systems, not only conservative forces but also non-conservative forces play a crucial role in many physical phenomena.
-However, within the framework of classical Newtonian mechanics, only conservative forces can be associated with a potential and derived from a variational principle using the standard action.
-In contrast, non-conservative forces such as friction and drag are typically introduced into the equations of motion by hand \cite{landau1987fluid,white2006viscous}, which cannot be derived from an action principle.
-This raises a fundamental question: How can we generalize the classical action so that both conservative and non-conservative forces can be derived from it in a consistent manner \cite{lanczos2012variational,landau2013mechanics}?
+However, within standard Newtonian mechanics, only conservative forces admit variational formulation based on the standard action.
+Non-conservative forces, such as friction and drag, are typically introduced directly at the level of the equations of motion \cite{landau1987fluid,white2006viscous}.
+This raises the question of whether the classical action can be generalized to consistently incorporate both types of forces within a unified variational framework \cite{lanczos2012variational,landau2013mechanics}.

 \item